Metropolis of Smyrna: Early Christianity and Byzantine era

-Ottoman era
+Anatolian Beyliks and Ottoman era

 Greek Orthodox metropolises in Asia Minor, c.
 1880.

+Smyrna fell to the Aydinids in the early 14th century.
+In 1318 the new metropolitan of the city also assumed the metropolis of Chios, so that Smyrna could survive with the help of the more prosperous island.
+When the Crusader forces conquered Smyrna from the Turkomans in 1343, the well-being of the Christian population also improved.
+While in 1347 the metropolitan of Philadelphia assumed the churches of Smyrna and Phocaea, Smyrna again had its own metropolitan in 1363.
+The city's Christians were described as "many and countless", and around that time, Smyrna also assumed the metropolitanates of Pergamon, Klazomenai and New Phocaea.

 During the 14th century, the Turkish raids and eventual capture of the city caused the local Church to decline and its territory to shrink.
 As a result, at the end of that century only the bishoprics of Phocaea and Magnesia were under the jurisdiction of the metropolis.
 Moreover, there are no surviving records of a local metropolitan after 1389.
 In December 1402 Smyrna was razed by the army of Timur.
 However, it appears that the Christian community survived the devastation of the city.

 After the Ottoman conquest of Smyrna, it appears that the local Christians enjoyed a special status, contrary to several adjacent metropolises that became inactive, while with the Fall of Constantinople (1453) to the Ottomans, a major reorganization occurred in the ecclesiastical administration following the incorporation of the Ecumenical Patriarchate into the social structures of the Ottoman Empire.
 Thus, although Christianity in Anatolia was in steady decline during that period, the diocese of Smyrna survived, even in a restricted area of jurisdiction and managed to retain its status as a metropolis of the Orthodox Church.